 I believe responsible tourism also includes paying appropriate respect at a memorial, especially the Holocaust Memorial in Berlin.
 It’s my view this important memorial is not (supposed to be) a playground.

 And yet, there’s something to be said about what it means to have freedom in the early 21st-century, allowing people to laugh and frolic in the public space, an undulating sculpture of featureless massive grey cement blocks, a testimonial to the systematic murder of millions of people.

 Naturally, you have the freedom to play here, take selfies, and have a grand time.
 But it doesn’t mean I’m gonna laugh with you; for example: Yolocaust art project (DW 2017).

-The following is a small set of observations in Germany throughout various visits and stays within the country.
+Below is a small set of observations from Germany, in Berlin and elsewhere: